Snecma M88: Proposed

 A 95–105 kN thrust variant for heavier single-engine fighter aircraft..
-Safran has offered joint development of these engine to India replacing the F414-INS6 engine in Tejas Mk2 with comphrensive tech transfer to India.
+Safran has offered joint development of these engine to India replacing the F414-INS6 engine in Tejas Mk2 with comprehensive tech transfer to India.
 A scaled up variant of these engine is also been talked upon which is likely to produce 110-120kN which might be used for AMCA Mk2.